chriskilding/XPTouchBar/docs/README.md

 ## Setup

-Compile the app from source with Xcode, or otherwise install it on your Mac.
+Download the app from [GitHub Releases](https://github.com/chriskilding/XPTouchBar/releases), or compile the app from source with Xcode.

 ## Usage